More about This Topic

 So, no matter what relief the IRS offers, an Illinois divorce judge can force the tax cheat to indemnify the innocent spouse for any tax debt .

 “Where one party is substantially responsible for the creation of the debt and has a substantially greater capacity to earn money, it is not an abuse of discretion for the trial court to assign the overwhelming majority of debt to that party.”
 In re Marriage of Werries, 247 Ill.
 App.
 3d 639, 649-51 (1993)

-If your spouse is a tax cheat, you have two options to remove your tax obligations due to their lies to both your and the federal government.
-Make sure you invoke both of them.
+If your spouse is a tax cheat, you have options due to their lies to both you and the federal government.
 Contact my Chicago, Illinois family law firm to learn more about how you should protect yourself from your spouse’s financial misfeasance.